-Debra Skipper, a 61-year-old Ohio woman, was sentenced on October 31, 2017 in federal district court in Clarksburg, West Virginia to a split sentence of six months in jail and six months of home detention on a charge of tax fraud.
+Debra Skipper, a 61-year-old Ohio woman, was sentenced on October 31, 2017 in federal district court in Clarksburg, West Virginia to a split sentence of six months in jail and six months of home detention on charges related to wire fraud.
 Her co-defendant and son, Tyree Skipper, pleaded guilty to two counts of felony aggravated identity theft after stealing tax identification numbers from fellow prisoners at FCI Gilmer.
 He was sentenced on May 30, 2017 and will serve two additional years in prison.

 Incarcerated fraudsters have engaged in similar schemes for many years, using stolen Social Security numbers to file false tax returns.
 Prison Legal News has reported that such scams have cost the Internal Revenue Service hundreds of thousands of dollars in the past – and resulted in numerous prisoners being prosecuted.
 [See: PLN, Dec.
 2014, p.46; Aug.
 2011, p.10; May 2007, p.22].